Samsung Dishwasher Error Code PE — How to Fix (Half-load function error)

 3. 3

-Use a multimeter to measure the resistance of the half-load sensor.
+Use a multimeter to measure the resistance of the water level sensor.
 A good sensor should have a resistance of around 1-2 kΩ.
 If the reading is significantly higher or lower, the sensor may be faulty.
 Compare your reading to the manufacturer's specifications.

 4. 4